 General ophthalmological examination including slitlamp examination of the anterior and posterior segment (retina).

-The goal of the first unbinding examination is to find out if a vision correction in your case is possible and useful.
-Furthermore we would counsel you about the type of the operation and give you the necessary information.
+The goal of the preliminary cost-free examination is to find out if a vision correction in your case is possible and useful.
+Furthermore we would counsel you about the type of the operation and give you all necessary information.
 As specialists in the field of refractive surgery we use the most advanced technology for the treatment as well as for the pre-operative examinations.
 The question which treatment option is the most appropriate treatment for you depends on many factors.
 There is not a single best treatment option but the most appropriate option for you individually.